Cotyledon undulata

-Cotyledon undulate, also known as silver crown or silver ruffles, is a small succulent shrub up to 50 cm tall.
+Cotyledon undulata, also known as silver crown or silver ruffles, is a small succulent shrub up to 50 cm tall.
 It has unusual grey undulating leaves that give it a very sculptural shape.
 Cotyledon undulata is perhaps the most widely grown Cotyledon.

 The stems are covered with a thick, white, coating.

 The leaves are shaped like scallop shells, grey-white to blue-grey, with wavy edges and a powdery waxy coating over the whole leaf.
 The flowers are orange to yellow.